Sequential subspace methods on Stiefel manifold optimization: Local optimality conditions

 \begin{theorem} Suppose $C\succ 0$.
 Assume the separated eigenspace $d_r< d_{r+1}$ of $A$.
-Suppose $\alpha\ge d_{r}$.
-Consider a minimizer of the relaxed problem in (\ref{eq_2}), where $A'=A-\alpha I_n$ and $\alpha\ge d_r$.
-Then a minimizer of the relaxed problem in (\ref{eq_2}) is the global minimizer of (\ref{eq_2'}).
+Consider a minimizer of the relaxed problem in (\ref{eq_2}), where $A'=A-\alpha I_n$.
+Suppose $\alpha\ge d_r$.
+Then a minimizer of the relaxed problem in (\ref{eq_2}) is a global minimizer of (\ref{eq_2'}).

 \end{theorem} \begin{proof} Since the feasible set from (\ref{eq_2'}) to (\ref{eq_2}) is enlarged, the optimal value in (\ref{eq_2}) is a lower bound for the optimal value in (\ref{eq_2'}).
 We shall prove that a global minimizer $X$ in (\ref{eq_2}) satisfies $X^\top X=I_r$, which demonstrates that the minimizer is a minimizer of (\ref{eq_2'}).